Poor Old Dirt Farmer!

 Besides decriminalizing marijuana at the federal level, the MORE Act aims to expunge prior marijuana convictions and spur re-sentencing hearings for people still under supervision.
 It also would set up a 5% sales tax on marijuana products that would fund three grant programs, including one that would provide job training, legal aid and other services to the individuals hit hardest by the “War on Drugs.”

 The country’s “decades of marijuana prohibition have come at a tremendous price,” and the harms “have not fallen equally on all Americans” as “black and brown people have borne the brunt of them,” said the Drug Policy Alliance’s executive director, Maria McFarland Sánchez-Moreno, during Tuesday’s news conference.
-In a reference to Democratic presidential hopeful Joe Biden’s recent “gateway drug” comment, she said pot’s current federal status has been “the gateway to arrests, incarceration, loss of livelihoods and lives” for “millions of black and brown people in the U.S.”
+In a reference to Democratic presidential hopeful Joe political name’s recent “gateway drug” comment, she said pot’s current federal status has been “the gateway to arrests, incarceration, loss of livelihoods and lives” for “millions of black and brown people in the U.S.”

 Staying with the status quo “means turning your back on those harms, and condemning hundreds of thousands every year to continuing that misery and oppression,” said the exec for the Drug Policy Alliance, which seeks to end the War on Drugs.
 The MORE Act “ensures that the communities most harmed by prohibition are not left behind,” she added.